smanolloff/vcmi-gym/doc/rl_training.md

 ### Model evaluation

-Although various metrics like win rate and mean episode reward are recorded during training, assessing the agent's performance in an environment other than the one it is trained on is cruicial.
+Although various metrics like win rate and mean episodic reward are recorded during training, assessing the agent's performance in an environment other than the one it is trained on is cruicial.